SAIL Contact Info

 • Review and explain the approved accommodations

-• Determine which instructors you would like to have Teacher Notification (TN) Forms sent to.
-These are emailed notices that are sent to EFSC instructors (with the student’s permission) to alert the instructor of the accommodation(s) the student has been approved to receive.
+• Provide instructions for When and How to electronically submit Teacher Notification (TN) Forms to instructors.
+These are emailed notices that are sent to EFSC instructors to alert the instructor of the accommodation(s) the student has been approved to receive.
 These notices allow the instructor to prepare for any accommodation(s) that may require a change to what they usually do.

-PLEASE NOTE: You MUST provide a written request EVERY SEMESTER for for your Teacher Notification (TN) to be sent out.
-They are not done automatically as the College needs your permission to send it each term.
-You can do this by emailing an access specialist through your Titan email account, or by stopping by one of the SAIL offices and filling out a form.
-Also remember that even though you (the student) may give permission for a Teacher Notification Form to be sent to your instructor(s), it is still your responsibility to discuss the accommodation(s) with your instructor prior to or on the first day of class.
-Get more details about the TN process.
+PLEASE NOTE: You MUST submit your Teacher Notifications (TNs) online through the myEFSC Portal EVERY SEMESTER for your instructors to receive notice of your approved accommodations.
+They are not done automatically as the College needs your permission to send TNs each term.
+Get more details about how to submit the Teacher Notifications online through myEFSC.
+Also remember that even though you (the student) may give permission for a Teacher Notification to be sent to your instructor(s), it is still your responsibility to discuss the accommodation(s) with your instructor prior to or on the first day of class.

-• Share information on resources and supports that may be beneficial to you, such as the EFSC Learning Labs, Writing Centers, Testing Centers & procedures, etc.
+• Share information on resources and supports that may be beneficial to you, such as the EFSC Academic Success Centers, Writing Centers, Testing Centers & procedures, etc.